microsoft/CDM/README.md

 # Common Data Model (CDM) Schema

-The Common Data Model is a definition of standard entities that represent commonly used concepts and activities across business and productivity applications.
+The Common Data Model is a definition of standard entities that represent commonly used concepts and activities across business and productivity applications, and is being extended to observational and analytical data as well.
 CDM provides well-defined, modular, and extensible business entities such as Account, Business Unit, Case, Contact, Lead, Opportunity, and Product, as well as interactions with vendors, workers, and customers, such as activities and service level agreements.
 Anyone can build on and extend CDM definitions to capture additional business-specific ideas.

 # Introduction

 The Common Data Model standard defines a common language for business entities covering, over time, the full range of business processes across sales, services, marketing, operations, finance, talent, and commerce and for the Customer, People, and Product entities at the core of a company's business processes.
-The goal of CDM is to enable data interoperability spanning multiple channels, service implementations, and vendors.
+The goal of CDM is to enable data and application interoperability spanning multiple channels, service implementations, and vendors.
+CDM provides self-describing data (structurally and semantically), enabling applications to easily read and understand the data.

 The CDM is undergoing a specification effort driven by Microsoft.
-The documents published here are a preview, and will be iterated on.
+The documents published are a preview, and will be iterated on.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or